giovannimnz/QA-Automation-Engineer-Challenge/README.md

 faker.js: Library used to generate random test data in dataGenerator.js.

 Running the Tests

+In yor IDE, go to folder: frontend cd frontend

-Ensure Cypress is installed:
+Install Cypress

-npm install
+npm install cypress --save-dev

+And These necessary libraries: npm install --save-dev @4tw/cypress-drag-drop npm install --save-dev @faker-js/faker

 To run Cypress with the GUI:

 npx cypress open